DoctorWkt/Verilog_tic-tac-toe/README.md

 that gets a user move, validates it, updates the board, passes the board to ```gen_xmove.v``` to get the X move, updates the board, and loops back.

 The ```user.v``` module deals with user input and output.
-Right now I'm using
-$display and $fgetc, but eventually I will add a UART module, and change this to have a FSM to send strings, and to read characters from the UART.
+At present it is using the simulated UART written by Dan Gisselquist.
+Hopefully soon I will be able to synthesise this for a real FPGA.